Complete coloring

-In graph theory, a complete coloring is a vertex coloring in which every pair of colors appears on at least one pair of adjacent vertices.
+In graph theory, a complete coloring is a (proper) vertex coloring in which every pair of colors appears on at least one pair of adjacent vertices.
 Equivalently, a complete coloring is minimal in the sense that it cannot be transformed into a proper coloring with fewer colors by merging pairs of color classes.
 The achromatic number ψ(G) of a graph G is the maximum number of colors possible in any complete coloring of G.

 A complete coloring is the opposite of a harmonious coloring, which requires every pair of colors to appear on at most one pair of adjacent vertices.

 Complexity theory

 Finding ψ(G) is an optimization problem.
 The decision problem for complete coloring can be phrased as: